What Is an Air Force Corps Nurse?

 What Types of Careers Are Available to Air Force Nurses After They Leave the Corps?

 Air Force nurses can continue to pursue a career in nursing after they leave the military.
-Some may choose to remain in the military and make it their lifelong career and then transition straight into retirement.
-Those who wish to continue working can find employment in both the private and public sectors.
-Once an Air Force nurse completes Officer Training School they can continue to work as a nurse or move into a managerial position.
-With the level of education they receive through all of their military training, many choose to pursue a career as an educator or professor.
+Some may choose to remain in the military and make it their lifelong career as an Air Force officer and then transition straight into retirement.
+Those who wish to continue working can find employment in both the private and public sectors of the civilian world.
+Once an Air Force nurse completes Officer Training School (commissioned officer training) they can continue to work as a nurse or move into a managerial position.
+With the level of education they receive through all of their military training, many choose to pursue a career as a family nurse practitioner, clinical nurse, educator, or professor.
 Air Force nurses who worked in combat situations may feel more at home working as a First Responder or paramedic.
 The opportunities are endless due to the diversity of both their nursing and military training.

 Related Rankings: